05

 A new build contract is the most consequential document a yacht buyer signs.
 It governs USD 30 to 200 million of capital across two to five years, and structures every variation, every dispute, every interpretation question in the period during which the yard holds the cards.

-Top-tier yards do not contract on industry-standard forms.
-Standard shipbuilding forms exist (SAJ, AWES, NEWBUILDCON, SHIP 2000); SAJ is most used globally and "thought to favour the shipyard" in unamended form.
-But the European yards that matter (Lurssen, Feadship, Oceanco, Royal Huisman, Heesen, Sanlorenzo, Benetti) do not contract on any of those.
+Standard shipbuilding forms exist (SAJ, AWES, NEWBUILDCON, SHIP 2000); the SAJ form, published by the Shipbuilders' Association of Japan, is most used globally and "thought to favour the shipyard" in unamended form.
+But the European yards that matter — Lürssen, Feadship, Oceanco, Royal Huisman, Heesen, Sanlorenzo, Benetti — do not contract on any of those.
 They contract on heavily customised in-house templates drafted by their counsel, with English law and London arbitration grafted on.

 Ten specific points an inexperienced representative gives away at signature: